Top 10 Best small business checking accounts

 Chase is reputed to be the largest bank in the US, with a strong branch network, and over 16,000 ATMs to choose from.

-While you probably won’t struggle to find a Chase ATM, withdrawals from ATMs not on the Chase network in the US will cost $2.50, and $5 for international ATM withdrawals.
-You’ll also pay a 3% exchange rate adjustment fee for international card purchases and foreign cash withdrawal. ¹ ² ³
+As the Chase network is so large, you probably won’t struggle to find a Chase ATM.
+That said, withdrawals from ATMs not on the Chase network in the US will cost $3.
+You’ll also pay an xchange rate adjustment fee for international card purchases and foreign cash withdrawal. ¹ ² ³

 Bank of America Business Fundamentals Checking